 Congratulations to Brookwood eighth grader Elaine I. who earned a Gold Key in the regional round of the 2015 Scholastic Art and Writing Awards.
 Irvin’s recognition in the Flash Fiction category was for her piece titled Photo #2048.

 Lower School faculty members Sarah Dawe and Jen Cunningham have returned from their two-week trip to Rajasthan, India, where they kept travel journals, took notes, and translated their experiences for first and third graders back at Brookwood.
-The trip began March 1 and was funded in large part by the Parents' Association Faculty Grant Program.
+The March trip was funded in large part by the Parents' Association Faculty Grant Program.

 Brookwood seventh grader Tyler D. has qualified as a semifinalist in the 2015 Massachusetts National Geographic State Bee.
 The contest will be held on Friday, March 27, 2015.
 This is the second level of the National Geographic Bee competition, which is now in its 27th year.